 What foods are high in vitamin E?

 The richest dietary sources of vitamin E include sunflower seeds, almonds, hazelnuts, spinach, avocados, and vegetable oils (particularly sunflower and safflower oil).
-While these foods contribute to vitamin E intake, achieving fertility-specific dosages through diet alone can be challenging, which is why supplementation is often recommended for those trying to conceive.
+While these foods contribute to vitamin E intake, achieving fertility-specific dosages through diet alone can be challenging, which is why your doctor may often recommend supplementation if you're trying to conceive.

 Can too much vitamin E harm fertility?